hzz4343/hzz4343/README.md

 ## Hi there 👋 I'm Zizhang (Patrick) 🧑‍💻
+- Application Development Delivery Student at RRC Polytech
+- President of Bits and Bytes Association
+- Badminton Player

 Passionate software developer with a keen interest in crafting efficient and innovative solutions.

 # Tech Stack